 NVD is fortunate to have a strong board of directors with a diverse set of skills and experience.
 The board meets regularly to provide oversight and direction to the senior management team and often holds these meetings in either Calgary or Whitehorse.
 Several members have been with the board since the inception of the company including Piers McDonald, Rich Thompson and Myron Tetreault.
 Following are brief biographies of our board members.

 An officer of the Order of Canada, Piers is a founder of the Partnership and led the company as CEO from 2004 through 2009.
 Piers is past Minister of Education and Past Premier (1996-2000) of the Yukon Territory.
-He currently holds the position of Vice Chair of the Canada Games Council and was Chairman of the 2007 Canada Winter Games, the largest event ever organized and held in Canada north of the 60th parallel.
+He was Chairman of the 2007 Canada Winter Games, the largest event ever organized and held in Canada north of the 60th parallel.
 Piers is currently the Chancellor of Yukon College and Chair of the Yukon Water Board.
 He has been Chairman of NVD since inception and has provided visionary guidance for the Partnership.
 He is a member of the Development and Governance Committees of the board.

-Ian McAuley is President of American Hotel Income Properties REIT LP, a TSX listed owner of more than 110 premium branded, select service hotels with more than 11,500 guest rooms located throughout the United States.
-From 2011 to 2015, Ian was President and CEO of Continuum Health Care Holdings Ltd, a seniors housing owner and operator, where he led the transformation of the company by establishing a new strategic direction, improving operational performance, and enhancing shareholder value through a series of transactions which culminated in the final sale of the company’s assets in 2015 to Health Care REIT.
-In 2000, Mr. McAuley was a co-founder of Superior Lodging Corp., one of Canada’s largest developers of limited and select-service hotel properties and served as its President and Chief Operating Officer until September 2011.
+McAuley has more than 30 years of experience in the hospitality industry in both Canada and the United States.
+Previously, he was the President of American Hotel Income Properties REIT LP, Canada’s largest publicly-traded hotel company with 112 hotels located throughout the United States.
+Prior, McAuley served as President and Chief Executive Officer of Continuum Health Care Holdings Ltd., where he led the transformation of the company by establishing new strategic direction, improving operational performance and enhancing shareholder value through a series of transactions that culminated in the final sale of the company’s assets to Welltower REIT.
+Additionally, McAuley was Co-founder and President of Superior Lodging Corp., one of Canada’s largest hotel developers of more than 135 limited and select-service hotel properties.

 Lori Simcox has a Bachelor of Business Administration from Simon Fraser University and an MBA from Royal Roads University.
 She is a Certified Management Consultant (CMC) with the Canadian Association of Management Consultants.
 Ms. Simcox’s graduate consulting work involved First Nation Administration strategic planning.
 An independent consultant, Ms. Simcox has led several consulting projects for the Federal government, worked on projects for small business and works as an internal management consultant in several sectors for the economic development department of the Tsleil-Waututh First Nation.
 She sat on the technical working board for the Four Host First Nation’s Olympic Secretariat, is on Executive Board for the Aboriginal Tourism Association of BC as Treasurer, and volunteers with Start-Up Canada.
 Ms. Simcox was involved in the development of Takaya Tours Inc., an award-winning tourism business and in teaching a course on Aboriginal Tourism at the Canadian Tourism College in Vancouver.
 Ms. Simcox also provides support and completed marketing contracts for Takaya Developments, a real estate development company, worked as operations manager for Alpha Ashpalt and currently operates Spal General Contructors Inc. as CEO, creating and developing partnerships in the construction industry and winning bid opportunities.
 In 2010, Ms. Simcox and her business partner, opened the successful Unity Clothing Inc, in Whitehorse, Yukon.
 Ms. Simcox has made several presentations at leadership and economic development conferences including the National Aboriginal Business Opportunities Conference in Osoyoos BC.
 Lori is a Tr’ondëk Hwëch’in Citizen who joined the NVD Board in November 2017.